Urumi (film): Plot

 The Chirakkal army, led by Angadan Nambi, attacks the rebel hideout.
-Rebels under Kelu, Vavvali, Ayesha and defected Chirakkal general Kaimal, fight back.
-Soon, an Estêvão da Gama-led Portuguese unit arrives in the village as reinforcement for the Chirakkal force.
+The rebels, led by Kelu, Vavvali, Ayesha, and the defected Chirakkal general Kaimal, fight back.
+Soon, a Portuguese unit led by Estêvão da Gama arrives in the village as reinforcement for the Chirakkal forces.
 The rebels manage to defeat the combined forces, but Vavvali is killed in action.

-The rebels now launch an attack on the Chirakkal palace.
-A terrible battle ensues.
-The rebels are immediately put on the defensive by the Portuguese cannons.
-Kelu manages to breach the perimeter set up by Estêvão and enters the palace.
-He manages to attack da Gama but is killed by the musketeers.
+The rebels then launch an attack on the Chirakkal palace, and a fierce battle ensues.
+They are immediately put on the defensive by Portuguese cannons.
+Kelu manages to breach the perimeter established by Estêvão and enters the palace.
+He attacks da Gama but is killed by musketeers.

-After hearing the moving story of his ancestors, Krishna Das decides not to sell his land to the multinational mining corporation and instead, he decides to start a new life in Kerala.
+After hearing the moving story of his ancestors, Krishna Das decides not to sell his land to the multinational mining corporation and instead chooses to start a new life in Kerala.

-Cast

-As per the film's end credits:

 Themes

 According to director Santosh Sivan, Urumi is his comment on globalization.
-He adds that the film resonates with people today as corporate lobbies are causing displacement of indigenous people across the world.
-"I have travelled across the world while shooting for films and documentaries and I have seen first hand the displacement and exploitation, the side effects of globalisation being suffered by the people who live in close contact to nature.
-The film centres around a similar situation, but it is removed by a few centuries," said Sivan.
+He adds that the film resonates with people today because corporate lobbies are causing the displacement of indigenous people across the world.
+"I have travelled across the world while shooting for films and documentaries and I have seen first hand the displacement and exploitation, the side effects of globalization being suffered by the people who live in close contact to nature.
+The film centers around a similar situation, but it is removed by a few centuries," said Sivan.
 The film also focuses on a new perspective of storytelling.
 "History is written by the victors, the powerful who won.
-So was Vasco da Gama a brave explorer or an invader after gold." he added.
+So was Vasco da Gama a brave explorer or an invader after gold," he added.

 "The film is designed in such a way that it talks about the present and the past.
 In the past, some people came and exploited our land and it is happening even now.
 Perhaps the people who lived then are the people who live now.
 Still we are not united and our progress is not uniform.
-The film has also portrayed this aspect in a different manner.", Sivan pointed out to Jyothsna Bhavanishankar of "Behind the Woods".
+The film has also portrayed this aspect in a different manner," Sivan pointed out to Jyothsna Bhavanishankar of "Behind the Woods."

 Shankar Ramakrishnan, who wrote the story and screenplay for Urumi after conducting extensive research, said that the film presents history from a different perspective.
 "Even a small child in Kerala perceives Vasco da Gama as an explorer, who made the first-ever colonial invasion in any part of the world.
 But there's more to him than that.
 Urumi is an attempt to portray or rather discuss the many realities that could have affected the course of our history," he said.
-Shankar Ramakrishnan added that the title is not just suggestive of Kelu's weapon urumi, but "the feeling of vengeance that we carry in our hearts".
+Shankar Ramakrishnan added that the title is not just suggestive of Kelu's weapon urumi, but "the feeling of vengeance that we carry in our hearts."